 Intersect’s Board of Directors are:

-- Emeritus Professor Mark Wainwright AM (Chair)
+- Emeritus Professor Mark Wainwright AM FTSE (Chair)

-- Mr John Masters, Company Director, Independent
+- Mr John Masters, (Company Director and Treasurer), Independent

 - Professor Deborah Sweeney, Western Sydney University

 - Associate Professor Grainne Moran, Pro-Vice Chancellor (Research Infrastructure), Division of Research, University of New South Wales

 - Mr Peter Nikoletatos, Executive Director & Chief Information Officer, La Trobe University

 - Mr Andrew Black, Research Development and Collaboration, University of Sydney

 Emeritus Professor Wainwright is currently an Honorary Visiting Professor at the University of New South Wales following his retirement from the position of Vice-Chancellor and President of the University of New South Wales which he held for two years from April 2004.
 He was Deputy Vice-Chancellor (Research and International), from January 2001 and prior to that was Dean of the Faculty of Engineering from June 1991.

 Professor Wainwright’s activities in higher education span more than 40 years since his appointment as Tutor/Demonstrator in the School of Chemical Technology at the then South Australian Institute of Technology.
 He currently holds a number of positions in the research and higher education sectors, including: